XinDongol/BENN-PyTorch/README.md

 :gear: 5 different ensemble schemes (**Bagging**, **Boost A**, **Boost B**, **Boost C**, and **Boost D**)

 :bar_chart: 2 voting strategies (**hard majority vote**, **soft max vote**)

+### Retrain models

+For example:

+`python main_bagging_SB.py --epochs 0 --retrain_epochs 100 --root_dir PATH/TO/YOUR/models_bagging_SB/`

+### Test pre-trained models

+First download the models from the links above, then run the corresponding python script to test pre-trained models and you should get the exact same numbers comparing with our logs above.
+For example:

+`python main_bagging_SB.py --epochs 0 --retrain_epochs 0 --root_dir PATH/TO/YOUR/DOWNLOADED/models_bagging_SB/`

 **Notice:** For AB models, you should get around 79-82% accuracy for 32 ensembles.
 For SB models, you should get around 87-89% accuracy for 32 ensembles (usually 15-20 is a reasonable choice due to overfitting).
 The single BNN should have around 69-73% and 83-84% accuracy for AB and SB model respectively.
 -->